 Using a portable electric space heater can be one of the most expensive ways to heat your home.
-At today's prices, electric heat costs about six times as much
+At today's prices, electric heat costs about five times as much

 Safety is most important

 All electric space heaters carry a safety risk.
-For your safety, please follow these guidelines:
+For your safety, when using a space heater, please follow these guidelines:

 - Turn off when not in the room or when sleeping.